 Echeveria subrigida (Robins. & Seaton) Rose ex Britton & Rose

-Cotyledon subrigida (basionyum), Cotyledon subrigidum, Echeveria angusta, Echeveria palmeri, Echeveria rosei
+Cotyledon subrigida, Cotyledon subrigidum, Echeveria angusta, Echeveria palmeri, Echeveria rosei

-Echeveria subrigida is a beautiful succulent plant with rosettes, 18 inches (45 cm) in diameter, of fleshy, spade-shaped leaves.
-The leaves are blue-green and highlighted with a thin pink or rose border.
-In late spring into mid summer, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
+Echeveria subrigida is a beautiful succulent plant that forms rosettes of fleshy, spade-shaped leaves.
+The rosettes grow up to 18 inches (45 cm) in diameter.
+Leaves are blue-green and highlighted with a thin pink or rose border.
+In late spring into mid-summer, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
 Orange tones inside add to the charm of these up to 1 inch (2.5 cm) long blooms.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).